Rohan-Roy/Git-Essentials/Essential commands.md

 # Essential Git Commands

+## git init:
+    Initialize a directory as a git repository.
 ## git clone [url]:
     Clone (download) a repository that already exists on some Source Code Management System, including all of the files, branches, and commits.
 ## git status: